Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Data Analysis

 \subsection{Data selection cuts}

 We applied a series of cuts to the data to select elastic $e^\pm p$ events.
 In addition to the kinematic cuts described below, a 28-cm target vertex cut was applied to both lepton and proton candidates to remove events from the target walls.
+We explored using cuts on the transverse target vertex and the distance of closest approach between the lepton and proton but saw no effect on the final data set.
 A set of momentum-dependent fiducial cuts on the angles (both $\theta$ and $\phi$) were applied to select the region of CLAS with uniform acceptance.
-The fiducial cuts were selected such that the angular acceptance of both positrons and electrons were identical for both torus polarities.
+The $\phi$ cuts remove the sector edges were the detection efficiency varies rapidly.
+The $\theta$ cuts are necessary because the $\theta$ acceptance of CLAS is different for the two lepton charges and were selected such that the angular acceptance of both positrons and electrons were identical for both torus polarities.
+The $\theta$ cut was chosen to be the minimum angle for the out-bending particle and varied from about 15$^\circ$ for leptons of 1.5 GeV to about 20$^\circ$ for leptons of 0.8 GeV (the minimum energy used in this analysis).

 This analysis did not use the usual EC- and CC-based CLAS lepton identification scheme.
 These detector components cover only a limited range of scattering angles.
 We instead employed elastic scattering kinematics, which are over-constrained by the simultaneous detection of both the lepton and the proton.